JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/BertForSequenceClassification.md

 Parameters:

-- `batchSize`',  'Size of every batch': default: 8,
+- `batchSize`':  Size of every batch (default: 8).

-- `coalesceSentences`': "Instead of 1 class per sentence (if inputCols is '''sentence''' output 1 class per document by averaging probabilities in all sentences." default: False,
+- `coalesceSentences`': Instead of 1 class per sentence (if inputCols is "sentence" output 1 class per document by averaging probabilities in all sentences (default: False).

-- `maxSentenceLength`', 'Max sentence length to process', default: 128
+- `maxSentenceLength`': Max sentence length to process (default: 128).

-- `caseSensitive`', 'whether to ignore case in tokens for embeddings matching',default: True,
+- `caseSensitive`': Whether to ignore case in tokens for embeddings matching (default: True)
 {%- endcapture -%}

 {%- capture model_input_anno -%}